pmsrao/platform-observability/notebooks/README_Sample_DLT_Pipeline.md

-# Sample DLT Pipeline for Platform Observability Testing
+# Simple DLT Pipeline for Platform Observability Testing

-This directory contains a sample DLT (Delta Live Tables) pipeline designed to generate realistic test data for the platform observability system.
+This directory contains a simple DLT (Delta Live Tables) pipeline designed to generate billing usage test data for the platform observability system.

 ## Overview

-The sample DLT pipeline generates dummy system data across all the bronze layer tables to help you test and validate the platform observability system.
-By running this pipeline daily for a few days, you'll accumulate enough data to test the entire data flow from bronze to gold layers.
+The simple DLT pipeline generates only billing usage data in the bronze layer to help you test and validate the platform observability system.
+By running this pipeline daily for a few days, you'll accumulate enough usage data to test the data flow from bronze to gold layers.

 ## Generated Data

-The pipeline generates the following types of data:
+The pipeline generates only one type of data:

-### 1. **Workspace Data** (`brz_access_workspaces_latest`)
-- 3 test workspaces with realistic names and URLs
-- Account information and creation timestamps
-- Active status and metadata

-### 2. **Job Data** (`brz_lakeflow_jobs`)
-- 5 sample jobs with different types (ETL, ML, Analytics, Streaming, Batch)
-- Realistic job names, descriptions, and metadata
-- Tag information for cost attribution testing
-- Creator and ownership information

-### 3. **Pipeline Data** (`brz_lakeflow_pipelines`)
-- 3 sample pipelines (DLT, Streaming, Batch)
-- Configuration settings and metadata
-- Tag information for cost attribution testing

-### 4. **Cluster Data** (`brz_compute_clusters`)
-- 4 sample clusters with different configurations
-- Various node types and scaling settings
-- Cloud provider attributes (AWS, Azure, GCP)
-- Tag information for cost attribution testing

-### 5. **Node Types Data** (`brz_compute_node_types`)
-- 8 different node types with CPU, memory, and GPU specifications
-- Realistic AWS instance types (i3, m5, r5, g4dn series)

-### 6. **Usage Data** (`brz_billing_usage`)
+### **Usage Data** (`brz_billing_usage`)
-- 200 usage records with realistic timestamps
+- 50 usage records per run with realistic timestamps
-- Various SKU types and cloud providers
+- Various SKU types (DBU, Standard_DBUs, Premium_DBUs, Serverless_DBUs)
+- Multiple cloud providers (AWS, Azure, GCP)
 - Rich metadata including job runs, clusters, and tags
 - Realistic usage quantities and durations

-### 7. **Pricing Data** (`brz_billing_list_prices`)
-- Pricing information for all SKU types across cloud providers
+- Complete tag information for cost attribution testing
-- Time-based pricing with start/end dates
-- Different pricing tiers (default, promotional, effective)

-### 8. **Job Run Data** (`brz_lakeflow_job_run_timeline`)
-- 100 job run records with execution details
-- Various trigger types and result states
-- Realistic execution times and parameters

-### 9. **Task Run Data** (`brz_lakeflow_job_task_run_timeline`)
-- 200 task run records with detailed execution information
-- Parent-child relationships with job runs
-- Task-specific metadata and results

 ## Usage Instructions